misrab/docs/Dai.md

 ## Abstract

 The Dai Credit System is a decentralized platform that backs the value of Dai: a cryptocurrency with price stability, that aims to become a new world currency.
 The Dai Credit System relies on MKR, a highly volatile digital asset that gives its holders financial exposure to the success and user adoption of Dai.
-MKR is also used for Risk Management of The Dai Credit System.
+MKR is also used for Risk Management of the Dai Credit System.
 The Zug, Switzerland-based Dai Foundation is responsible for the development of the Dai Credit System.
 Independent actors known as Keepers support the Dai Credit System through a variety of self-incentivized activities, such as arbitrage seeking, market making, closing under-collateralized CDPs and other utility services necessary for the operation of the Credit System.
 Keepers will offer Dai to the general market and to mainstream users, making it easy for anyone to use Dai as money without needing to understand the complex mechanisms that back Dai price stability.

 ## Introduction